 Dysfunction No. 4: Avoidance of Accountability

-High performance organizations hold themselves accountable to achieving their goals.
-They must not fear productive conflict and difficult conversations when results don’t meet expectation.
+High-performance organizations hold themselves accountable to achieving their goals.
+They must not fear productive conflict or difficult conversations when results don’t meet expectations.
 Members of great teams improve their relationships by holding one another accountable, thus demonstrating that they have high expectations and respect for each other.

 Overcoming Avoidance of Accountability:

-An effective personal planning and review process involves two-way communication between leader and staff to ensure that understanding is clear, commitment is established, and accountability is clarified.
-The Lean East process includes a “support required” section for each of the S.M.A.R.T. goals along with identification of how the individual goal supports the team strategic plan.
+An effective personal planning and review process involves two-way communication between leaders and staff.
+This is to ensure that understanding is clear, commitment is established, and accountability is clarified.
+The Lean East process includes a “support required” section for each of the S.M.A.R.T. goals along with an identification of how the individual goal supports the team strategic plan.

 We coach leaders on how to become “servant leaders” and develop their own behaviors and habits of coaching.

 Dysfunction No. 5: Inattention to Results

 Dealing with the first four dysfunctions doesn’t matter if the organization fails its mission or is forced to go out of business.
 Meeting individual and department goals are not enough.
 The organization must achieve success in its overall outcome-based performance.
 Every great organization specifies what it plans to achieve.
 These goals, more than the financial metrics they drive, make up the near-term, controllable results.
 Inattention to results manifests when team members focus on their individual status or individual department results.
 Therefore, detrimental to the organization as a whole.